nalivayev/florentine-abbot/docs/en/naming.md

 Recommendation: Mixing letter and numeric formats for groups and subgroups within a single archive is acceptable.
 Choose one approach and use it across the entire archive.
 This gives systematization and predictability.

-### 6. Sequential number (NNNNNN)
+### 6. Sequential number (NNNN)
-- 6-character identifier, unique within the subgroup.
+- 4-character identifier, unique within the subgroup.
 - The simplest option is numeric.
-Start from `000001` for each new `SSS`.
+Start from `0001` for each new `SSS`.

 ### 7. Scanning side suffixes (for analog photographs)